Lenny van Dyck

 Hi, and welcome to my website!

-I’m Lenny, a PhD candidate in Cognitive Computational Neuroscience at JLU Giessen, working with Katharina Dobs and Martin Hebart.
+I’m Lenny, a third-year PhD candidate in Cognitive Computational Neuroscience at JLU Giessen.
+I work with Katharina Dobs in the Visual Cognition and Computational Neuroscience Lab.

-In my research, I investigate how the brain transforms sensory input into representations.
-I’m particularly fascinated by functionally selective areas that perform specialized computations to solve this complex task.
-With a foundation in cognitive neuroscience and a growing passion for machine learning, I combine neuroimaging and computational modeling to uncover how the brain makes sense of the world around us.
+In my research, I investigate how the brain transforms sensory input into meaningful representations.
+I’m particularly fascinated by functionally selective regions that perform specialized computations to solve this complex task.
+With a foundation in cognitive neuroscience and a growing passion for deep learning, I combine neuroimaging and computational modeling to uncover how the brain makes sense of the world around us.

-When not doing science, I like to travel the planet in a campervan.
+When not doing science, I like to spend time in the mountains or travel the planet in a campervan.

 News